paluh/purescript-puxing-bob/README.md

 ```

-The last step is to handle routing action (responses from componnt) in your update function:
+The last step is to handle routing action (responses from component) in your update function:

 ```purescript